Manga: Web manga

 In recent years, there has been a rise in manga released digitally.
 Web manga, as it is known in Japan, has seen an increase thanks in part to image hosting websites where anyone can upload pages from their works for free.
 Although released digitally, almost all web manga sticks to the conventional black-and-white format despite some never getting physical publication.
 Pixiv is the most popular site where amateur and professional work gets published on the site.
 It has grown to be the most visited site for artwork in Japan.
-Twitter has also become a popular place for web manga with many artists releasing pages weekly on their accounts in the hope of their work getting picked up or published professionally.
-One of the best examples of an amateur work becoming professional is One-Punch Man which was released online and later received a professional remake released digitally and an anime adaptation soon thereafter.
+Twitter has also become a popular place for web manga, with many artists releasing pages weekly on their accounts in the hope of their work getting picked up or published professionally.
+One of the best examples of an amateur work becoming professional is One-Punch Man, which was released online and later received a professional remake released digitally and an anime adaptation soon thereafter.

 Many of the big print publishers have also released digital only magazines and websites where web manga get published alongside their serialized magazines.
 Shogakukan for instance has two websites, Sunday Webry and Ura Sunday, that release weekly chapters for web manga and even offer contests for mangaka to submit their work.
-Both Sunday Webry and Ura Sunday have become one of the top web manga sites in Japan.
-Some have even released apps that teach how to draw professional manga and learn how to create them.
-Weekly Shōnen Jump released Jump Paint, an app that guides users on how to make their own manga from making storyboards to digitally inking lines.
+Both Sunday Webry and Ura Sunday have become two of the top web manga sites in Japan.
+Some have even released apps that teach how to draw professional manga.
+Weekly Shōnen Jump released Jump Paint, an app that guides users on how to make their own manga, from making storyboards to digitally inking lines.
 It also offers more than 120 types of pen tips and more than 1,000 screentones for artists to practice.
-Kodansha has also used the popularity of web manga to launch more series and also offer better distribution of their officially translated works under Kodansha Comics thanks in part to the titles being released digitally first before being published physically.
+Kodansha has also used the popularity of web manga to launch more series and also offer better distribution of their officially translated works under Kodansha Comics, thanks in part to the titles being released digitally first before being published physically.